TTalvenH/TTalvenH/README.md

 - 👋 Hi, I’m @TTalvenH
--    Beginner coder, interested in all things code and games
+-    Beginner coder and student at programming school Hive helsinki, interested in all things code and games!
 -    Nice to meet you!

 <!---